fabricjs/fabricjs.github.io/src/content/docs/api/interfaces/StaticCanvasOptions.md

 > **allowTouchScrolling**: `boolean`

-Indicates whether the browser can be scrolled when using a touchscreen and dragging on the canvas
+Indicates whether the browser can be scrolled when using a touchscreen and dragging on the canvas It gives PRIORITY to DOM scrolling, it doesn't make it always possible.
+If is true, when using a touch event on the canvas, the canvas will scroll if scroll is possible.
+If we are in drawing mode or if we are selecting an object the canvas preventDefault and so it won't scroll

 #### Default